-ICF International, Inc. and its affiliates, subsidiaries, trusted business partners or alliances, agents, subcontractors, third-party vendors or newly acquired companies (also referred to below as "we", "us" and "our") is a privacy conscious organization and strongly committed to respecting, protecting and processing personal data responsibly in compliance with applicable data protection laws and this Privacy Statement.
+ICF International, Inc. and its affiliates, subsidiaries, trusted business partners or alliances, agents, subcontractors, third-party vendors or newly acquired companies (collectively, “ICF,” "we", "us" and "our") is a privacy-conscious organization and strongly committed to respecting, protecting and processing personal data responsibly in compliance with applicable data protection laws and this Privacy Statement.

 This Privacy Statement covers the following areas:

 1.1 We may collect information, including personal data, that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with our existing or potential employees, clients, client constituents, or customers, business contacts, strategic alliances, suppliers, shareholders, and Site users.

 1.2 Generally, we collect the below-mentioned information and personal data categories.
 If the data we collect is not listed in this Privacy Statement, we will give individuals, when required by law, appropriate notice of which other data will be collected and how they will be used.